• 1 403 678 4164

 Annual Sales Promotions

 Like you, we think it’s unfair if everyone on a trip has paid a different price so we are transparent about our pricing policy and sales discounts.
 At the trade shows listed above, any purchase is eligible for a 10% discount (see restrictions below).
 As well, our Early Bird discounts offer guests 15% off scheduled trips and programs they purchase for the upcoming summer or winter season.
-The early bird discount for upcoming winter programs runs until July 1 of the previous season and for upcoming summer programs the discount runs until December 31 of the previous season.
+The early bird discount for upcoming winter programs runs until July 1 of the previous season and for upcoming summer programs, the discount runs until December 31 of the previous season.
 We encourage you to take advantage of these great discount opportunities and assure you we will not suddenly offer other sale prices.
-The Mountain Skills, Summer and Winter Semesters, International programs, Esplanade Track, Tombstone Trail, Lodge Based ski trips and certain hiking programs are not eligible for these discounts.
+The Mountain Skills, Summer and Winter Semesters, International programs, Lodge Based ski trips, and certain hiking programs are not eligible for these discounts.
 Programs that we re-sell for our partners are also not available for these discounts (i.e. Wilderness First Aid programs).
+Signature Series programs do not qualify for the discount.

 Receptive Tour Operators and Agents